A Tale of Two Cities (Lost): On the Island

 Back in the present, Kate Austen (Evangeline Lilly) wakes up on the floor of a locker room.
 Tom (M. C. Gainey) allows her to have a shower and afterwards, forces her to change into a dress, after which she is led to an elegant breakfast on the beach with Ben, who tells her to put on handcuffs before she can eat.
 She asks him why he is doing this, and he tells her that he wanted to give her something pleasant to remember, as the next two weeks will be "very unpleasant".
 James "Sawyer" Ford (Josh Holloway) wakes up in a cage in the jungle.
 A teenager, Karl (Blake Bashoff), in a nearby cage initially ignores Sawyer but then later expresses interest in Sawyer's camp and unlocks his cage then Sawyer's.
 However, they are both caught and Tom makes Karl, who is now beaten and bloody, apologize to Sawyer before taking the teen away.
-Sawyer figures out the mechanical puzzle in his cage, though Tom says it "only took the bears two hours."
+Sawyer figures out the mechanical puzzle in his cage required to receive food, though Tom says it "only took the bears two hours."
 Kate is then put in Karl's (now empty) cage.

 Jack wakes up in a cell in the Hydra Station, where Juliet gently interrogates him.
 At one point Jack attacks her and attempts to escape, holding an improvised weapon at her throat.
 He orders her to open a door, but she refuses to comply, claiming that doing so would kill them both.
 Ben appears and agrees that opening the door will kill them all.
 Jack throws Juliet away, and then opens the door.
 As Ben dashes back through the door he came in, water starts rushing into the hallway.
 Juliet helps Jack struggle into an adjoining room, tells him to push a button which she had previously mentioned was for emergencies.
 He does so and she knocks him unconscious.
 When he awakes, she shows Jack a file which she says contains documents about his entire life.
 Juliet asks Jack if he has any questions about Sarah.
 After a pause, he asks, "Is she happy?"
 Juliet replies yes, and walks outside, and Ben congratulates her on a job well done.